ionreq/realgo/README.md

 RealGo
 ------

-RealGo is a generalization of the board game go.
+RealGo is a generalization of the board game Go.
-While in go the stones are placed on a grid, in RealGo they can be placed anywhere on the board.
+While in Go the stones are placed on a grid, in RealGo they can be placed anywhere on the board.
 Since the goal of the game is to surround more territory than the opponent, RealGo is only possible on a computer.
-The exact area calculation would not be possible on a real go board.
+The exact area calculation would not be possible on a real Go board.

 The name RealGo is ironic in two ways, the first of which I just explained.
 Additionally, RealGo does not actually work with real numbers or floating point numbers, but also works on a (finer) grid and with (big) integer numbers.